PANTOTHENIC ACID Benefits

-Pantothenic acid also known as vitamin B5, is one of eight B vitamins that help convert food into energy.
-The name comes from the Greek word “pantos”, meaning “in all places”, because pantothenic acid is found in all living cells.
+Pantothenic acid: what is it good for?
+Also known as Vitamin B5, it is one of eight B vitamins that help convert food into energy.
+The name comes from the Greek word “pantos”, meaning “in all places”, because it is found in all living cells.

 The symptoms of vitamin B5 deficiency include irritability, stomach distress, vomiting, exhaustion, insomnia, depression, burning feet and upper respiratory infections.